nagars/minecraft_server/README.md

 - vi/vim

     vi comes standard with most linux distributions.
 It's basically a text editor like notepad but which runs on the command line. vim is vi but with a lot more features.
-Knowing how to use this is actually quite essential to write the text files in terminal.
+Knowing how to use this is actually quite essential for software development on Linux.
+A simple cheat sheet of commands can be found [here](https://www.cs.cmu.edu/~15131/f17/topics/vim/vim-cheatsheet.pdf)

 - Terminal / Command line

     Knowing basic terminal commands is essential here.
 Traversing directories, creating directories, taking ownership of folders etc. Thankfully there are a lot of online resources like [this](https://www.geeksforgeeks.org/basic-shell-commands-in-linux/).

+- json files

+    json stands for Javascript Object Notation.
+It is a popular format to store data structures.
+It allows for teh storage of a lot of information in a well structured manner to enable ease of access to said information.
+We will use it to access information on the latest minecraft release versions as well as the url's to download said server versions.

 ### Hardware Used
 I have listed the specs of the laptop used to run the two servers.
 Mojang already provides a good reference of resources required to run a server [here](https://minecraft.gamepedia.com/Server/Requirements).